RealFevr releases exclusive NFTs featuring goals from some of the world's top football players and announces Bruno Fernandes as launch ambassador

 LISBON, Portugal, July 27, 2021 /PRNewswire/ -- RealFevr, a Portuguese startup specializing in fantasy football and boasting over 1.2 million registered users, has launched a marketplace of official football NFTs.
 The technology company is presenting fans with the possibility of collecting videos of the most memorable moments of global stars like Cristiano Ronaldo, Bruno Fernandes, Angel Di Maria, James Rodriguez and many others.

-The officially licensed football video collectibles are now available at www.realfevr.com for those who want to purchase one of the three packs available: Basic, Rare and Super Rare.
+The officially licensed football video collectibles will soon be available at www.realfevr.com for those who want to purchase one of the three packs available: Basic, Rare and Super Rare.

 Inside the packs, there are collectibles from five different classes, which vary depending on their rarity: Common, Special, Epic, Legendary and Unique - for the latter, as the name implies, only one will be launched.